 Understanding salivary gland function

-“Understanding Salivary Gland Function” is a strategic project aiming at a deeper understanding of salivary gland function with initial emphasis on Sjögren’s syndrome (SS).
+“Understanding Salivary Gland Function” is a strategic project aiming at a deeper understanding of salivary gland function with initial emphasis on primary Sjögren’s syndrome (pSS).

 Main goals of the research project